Jun 21, 2018

 Before leaving for the trip, I was very excited and also very nervous.
 I hadn’t really worked with the two staff I was traveling with, and I wasn’t too familiar with what the job entailed in Virginia.
 I was also the first intern in my class to travel to a client.
 From the second I got to Virginia with the staff these nerves quickly went away, and the excitement only grew stronger.

-While in Virginia, I was able to build strong relationships with not only the Cohen staff, but with the client as well.
-I was able to ask any questions I had to the Client/Cohen staff while on the job.
+While in Virginia, I was able to build strong relationships with not only the staff, but with the client as well.
+I was able to ask any questions I had to the client and staff while on the job.
 We also went out to lunch with the client where we were able to get to know them a little better.

-All in all, an internship at Cohen isn’t like other internships.
+All in all, an internship at Cohen & Company isn’t like other internships.
 As interns we are given real work, and are treated the exact same as the staff.
 I’ve learned so much and more than I expected about accounting and the work.
 Overall this experience has taught me that as an accountant, I need to be comfortable and confident when traveling and speaking with clients.
-This experience also confirmed my thoughts on if I was offered a position here at Cohen, there is no doubt in my mind I would accept it.
-I’m looking forward to what the last six weeks of my internship at Cohen brings me.
+This experience also confirmed my thoughts on if I was offered a position here at the firm, there is no doubt in my mind I would accept it.
+I’m looking forward to what the last six weeks of my internship at Cohen & Company brings me.